liabr/FileTypeDetect/README.md

 ```

 ### Nuget Dependencies
-1. Excel Mapper - Performs all the Excel operation and Object mapping using NPOI
+    Excel Mapper - Performs all the Excel operation and Object mapping using NPOI

-2. FileSignature - Performs file operation to detect file types
+    FileSignature - Performs file operation to detect file types

+### Command Line Arguments
+    Directory Name when the detect file needs to be places
+    Directoy Name wherein converted files needs to be places
+    File containg all the detected fields